Are You Even Showing Up in AI?: A Founder’s Guide to Measuring AI Visibility

 Before asking how to improve AI visibility, brands first need a baseline understanding of what AI systems already know.

-Measurement, in this context, isn’t about volume or reach.
-It’s about presence or absence, consistency or drift, confidence or hesitation.
+Measurement, in this context, is not about volume or reach.
+It is about presence or absence, consistency or drift, confidence or hesitation.

 Without this layer, optimization becomes guesswork, and assumptions harden into strategy.